 It is also possible to take a helicopter flight over the sacred rock, a unique experience!
 And for the more adventurous, why not try a parachute jump over Uluru?
 Chills guaranteed!
 In short, there’s something for everyone !

-When is best go and how long for?
+When is best go to Uluru?

 Uluru and Kata Tjuta are incredible at any time of the year.
 However, the climate in central Australia does vary season to season.